itsjavi/fontawesome-iconpicker/CONTRIBUTING.md

 ## Submitting issues
+For feature requests, suggestions or ideas, add `[SUGGESTION]` before the title of the issue, for anything else follow the following guidelines.

 ### Guidelines
 - Try to reproduce your problem in a separated environment, like in JSFiddle, [here is a template for it](http://jsfiddle.net/mjolnic/6aLndfgq/), that you can fork in the same page.